mightyBroccoli/prosody_housekeeping/README.md

 - Filter formerly used but now unused accounts
 - if enabled delete expired mod_mam entries
 - delete all filtered users

+## Ignore List
+Feature to ignore defined user accounts by placing the full JID in the ignore file one per line.
+There is no need to take care of whitespaces or emtpy lines.
+The Skript will automatically prepare the list and remove excess whitespaces/empty lines.
+It is possible to ignore both unused registered accounts *and* old accounts.
+It is not possible to specify an ignore list for each filter.
+There is only a generel ignore file.